 Neue Wiener Stimmen

-Since 2012, the choir has excitedly participated in the annual film music festival “Hollywood in Vienna”.
-Together with the RSO Wien, Natalia Ushakova, Ildikó Raimondi, Cassandra Steen, David Whitley and Randy Newman, all under the baton of David Newman, the NEUE WIENER STIMMEN was a part of the film music gala concerts in the Great Hall of the Vienna Konzerthaus.
-These concerts were recorded by ORF television and radio and broadcasted in several countries.
+Special highlights were the “Hollywood in Vienna” concerts with the RSO Wien, Natalia Ushakova and Ildikó Raimondi under the baton of David Newman in the Great Hall of the Vienna Konzerthaus in October 2012 and October 2013.
+These film music concerts were recorded by ORF television and radio and were broadcast in many countries.

-The team at NEUE WIENER STIMMEN consists of Christoph Wigelbeyer, Jürgen Partaj, Helmut Simmer, Elisabeth Sturm, Flora Königsberger, Liga Ausmane and each individual voice of the choir.
-The youth choir is an initiative of Jeunesse Austria, is supported by the Federal Chancellery of Austria (BKA), Österreichisches Volksliedwerk (Inter_ Folk²) and cooperates with institutions such as the “Musisches Zentrum Wien”, wienXtra, the Wiener Jugendzentren and “Hunger auf Kunst und Kultur”.
+The team of the NEUE WIENER STIMMEN consists of Christoph Wigelbeyer, Jürgen Partaj, Helmut Simmer, Elisabeth Sturm, Nuria Vallaster and each individual voice of the choir.
+The youth choir is an initiative of Jeunesse Austria, is supported by the Federal Chancellery of Austria (BKA) and cooperates with institutions such as the “Musisches Zentrum Wien”, wienXtra, the Wiener Jugendzentren and “Hunger auf Kunst und Kultur”.

 Christoph Wigelbeyer was born in Wels, Austria.
 He studied Music Education at the University of Music and Performing Arts Vienna (focus piano, voice and choral conducting) and Voice under KS Hilde Rössel-Majdan.
 He was member of several choirs and ensembles such as the Wiener Kammerchor and the Wiener Singverein.
 From 2006 to 2008 he was part of the a-cappella-group Mainstreet.